ZSQflower/siamfc-tf/README.md

 1) Download the [pretrained networks](https://bit.ly/cfnet_networks) in `pretrained` and unzip the archive (we will only use `baseline-conv5_e55.mat`)
 1) Download [video sequences](https://drive.google.com/file/d/0B7Awq_aAemXQSnhBVW5LNmNvUU0/view) in `data` and unzip the archive.

+## Bounding Box Input
+It's important to note that the provided Ground Truth for the video sequences are only for one object.

 ## Running the tracker
 1) Set `video` from `parameters.evaluation` to `"all"` or to a specific sequence (e.g. `"vot2016_ball1"`)
 1) See if you are happy with the default parameters in `parameters/hyperparameters.json`
+1) Enable Multi-Object tracking by setting `multi_object` from `parameters.evaluation` to 1 (default value)
 1) Optionally enable visualization in `parameters/run.json`
 1) Call the main script (within an active virtualenv session) `python run_tracker_evaluation.py`

+## Fork Authors
+* Lucas Wals

-## Authors
+## Original Authors

 * [**Luca Bertinetto**](https://www.robots.ox.ac.uk/~luca)
 * [**Jack Valmadre**](http://jack.valmadre.net)

 ## References
-If you find our work useful, please consider citing
+If you find their work useful, please consider citing

 ↓ [Original method] ↓
 ```